tingting008/hello-world/README.md

 # hello-world
 Create a repository
-#this is the first program we post on Github; I love jogging, reading;
+#this is the first program we post on Github; I love reading